 Our next virtual tour stop at the Scottish National Gallery involves one of the most famous artists of all time and a bit of intrigue!
 Let’s stop and admire The Madonna of the Yarnwinder (about 1501) by none other than- Leonardo da Vinci!
 According to National Galleries Scotland, “there has been much debate regarding the extent of Leonardo's direct involvement in the painting, but it seems likely that the overall design, and the execution of the figures and the foreground rocks, are entirely his.
 The background landscape, on the other hand, is not characteristic of Leonardo, and was probably added or completed by another artist, possibly quite a bit later”.
 Despite this, there is quite an interesting journey that this painting took before it came to be at the Scottish National Gallery.
 However, you will have to read our article on Drumlanrig Castle to learn more on that fascinating tale.

 We close our brief tour of the Scottish National Gallery with a visit to our long-term blog friend, Sir Walter Scott.
 This posthumous painting was done by the Scottish painter, Sir William Allan, who was also friends with Scott.
-Considering we have two beloved canine family and ‘staff’ members here at Wee Walking Tours, I thought it a perfect way to end our tour with this lovely painting as it portrays Scott’s two adorable terriers, Ginger and Spice.
+Considering we have two beloved canine family and ‘staff’ members here at Wee Walking Tours, I thought it a perfect way to end our tour with this lovely painting as it portrays Scott’s two adorable Dandie Dinmont Terriers, Ginger and Spice.
 The landscape of the painting is of Scott’s treasured home, Abbotsford, which just happens to be one of my favourite articles I’ve written about him.

 Concluding Thoughts